architecture-building-systems/CityEnergyAnalyst/docs/installation/installation-on-euler.rst

 - Upload your CEA projects to ``\cluster\scratch\username``

 - Upload a ``workflow.yml`` to ``\cluster\scratch\username``

-In ``workflow.yml``, point to the CEA project as well as the steps you wished to simulated.
+- In ``workflow.yml``, point to the CEA project as well as the steps you wished to simulated.
-Here is an example:
+Please refer to this `blog post <https://cityenergyanalyst.com/blog/2020/1/14/cea-workflow-how-to-automate-simulations>`_ on how to edit ``workflow.yml``.

 - Submit a batch job following this example command: